Top Quark Physics at the Tevatron: Sources of Systematic Uncertainty

 \subsection{Systematic Uncertainties Associated with \ttbar\ Modeling}

-The systematic uncertainties affecting the modeling of \ttbar\ production and decay include variations of initial and final state radiation, variations in the parton distribution functions, variations in the parton shower and fragmentation modeling, variations in the modeling of color reconnection effects in final state interactions between the $t$ and $\overline{t}$ decay products, and uncertainties associated with the trigger, lepton identification, and $b$-jet identification efficiencies.
+There are systematic uncertainties affecting the modeling of \ttbar\ production and decay: variations of initial and final state radiation, variations in the parton distribution functions, variations in the parton shower and fragmentation modeling, variations in the modeling of color reconnection effects in final state interactions between the $t$ and $\overline{t}$ decay products, and uncertainties associated with the trigger, lepton identification, and $b$-jet identification efficiencies.
 Some of these sources of uncertainty also affect background processes and their effects are accounted for in the analyses in a correlated manner.

-Uncertainties in the modeling of initial state radiation (ISR) and final state radiation (FSR) are evaluated by generating \ttbar\ Monte Carlo samples with their ISR and/or FSR parameters varied by $\pm 1\sigma$ relative to the default sample.
-The range of variation which defines ``$1\sigma$'' is determined using $\ppbar\ra Z^{*}/\gamma^{*}\ra\mu^{+}\mu{-}$ samples.
+Uncertainties in the modeling of initial state radiation (ISR) and final state radiation (FSR) are evaluated by generating \ttbar\ Monte Carlo samples with their ISR and/or FSR parameters varied within their uncertainties as determined using $\ppbar\ra \zg\ra\mu^{+}\mu^{-}$ samples.
 Like \ttbar\ production at the Tevatron, this process is dominated by $q\overline{q}$ annihilation.
 The $p_T^{\mu^{+}\mu^{-}}$ and the $N_{jet}$ distributions are used to constrain the parameters in the Monte Carlo affecting the ISR modeling.
-The constraints are derived in bins of $M_{\mu\mu}^2$ and extrapolated to $M_{\mu\mu}^2 = 4M_{t}^2$.
-Since the ISR and FSR processes in the Monte Carlos are both modeled using DGLAP evolution, the same variations are used to assign systematics for FSR.
+The constraints are derived in bins of $m_{\mu\mu}^2$ and extrapolated to $m_{\mu\mu}^2 = 4m_{t}^2$.
+Since in the Monte Carlo generators the ISR and FSR processes are both modeled using DGLAP evolution~\cite{dglap}, the same variations are used to assign systematics for FSR.
 Samples are produced varying ISR only, FSR only, and ISR/FSR simultaneously.
 The sample resulting in the largest difference relative to the nominal sample is used to assign the associated systematic uncertainty.